 As I get ready to celebrate Onam, crispy golden banana chips are piled on a tray to cool on my kitchen counter.
 I hurriedly chopped fresh ginger to make puliinji, the quintessential ginger pickle for Onam sadya.
 While cutting and chopping and stirring the pots, my memories took me to a different place and time- the Onam celebrations of my childhood in our extended family.
 It was not a one day celebration – as the old saying goes – Atham Pathonam – the festivities stated ten days ahead.
-And there was something good happening on every one of those days.

 After the torrential rains of the monsoon season fade away and the bright sunlight of early spring graces Kerala’s tropical landscape, a profusion of colorful flowers bloom all over the land.
 Early in the morning we would start collecting flowers to decorate the courtyard with the intricate flower design pookkalam.
 On every one of those ten days we would make a pookkalam in a different shape and colors.
 In the middle of this flower design my mother would place pyramidal image of Trikkakarayappan (Lord Vamana of the temple of Trikkakkara) also fondly called Onathappan, made of clay or wood, and decorate it with fresh flowers.
 Then she would a light bronze oil lamp and fragrant incense sticks, and offer ripe plantains and ela ada (steamed sweet coconut and rice flat cakes) to the lord.